-- People watching every mouthful the sufferer eats, or commenting on the sufferer's eating habits and behaviours - Comments about portion sizes or choices of foods, - Encouragement to eat more, or to eat 'fear foods' such as chocolate, - Having to eat in front of lots of people, - People being uneasy around the sufferer, and not knowing what to say, - Arguments about what and how much to eat. - People commenting on weight, shape or diets, their own and others. - Although it is common for encouraging friends and relatives to mention how well someone looks, the person may misinterpret this as saying they are fat. - Many people have said that being rushed during a meal makes them very distressed.
+- People watching every mouthful the sufferer eats, or commenting on the sufferer's eating habits and behaviours - Comments about portion sizes or choices of foods, - Encouragement to eat more, or to eat 'fear foods' such as chocolate, - Having to eat in front of lots of people, - People being uneasy around the sufferer, and not knowing what to say, - Arguments about what and how much to eat. - Relatives commenting on weight, shape or diets, their own and others. - Although it is common for encouraging friends and relatives to mention how well someone looks, the person in recovery may think this is a polite way of saying they have gained weight and look fat. - Many people have said that being rushed during a meal makes them very distressed.
 Gentle, sensitive reminders about the time can be helpful though.
 This can help prevent meals from dragging endlessly on.

-What may Help?
+What may help?